Table of contents:

 Understanding interfaces and dispersed particles is important for many applications: water purification using novel flocculents has been a focus and attracted wide interest.
 We have a leaflet on how to use this process.

 Further information about some of the terminology in this area can be found in the Glossary of Colloid and Polymer Science that has been made available as a teaching resource.
-For a simple introduction to some ideas in polymer physics look at the following Schools Lecture material Building with Snakes.

 Hydrogen in Metals